 - Butter: to keep these dairy free, use a dairy free butter.

 - Spices: cinnamon, cardamom, or even something like pumpkin spice would be great mixed into the batter.
-About ¼ - ½ tsp based on preference.
+About ¼ - ½ teaspoon based on preference.

-Air-tight container in the fridge for 2-3 days.
+Store cooked pancakes in an airtight container in the fridge for up to 3 days.